Worried about money?

 However we can only refer the dwelling to the Valuation Office Agency for banding after the date we deem the property to be complete.

-The criteria set is based on the state of the property alone and no allowance is given for small or large projects or any financial constraints which may be experienced.
+The criteria set is based on the state of the property alone and no allowance is given for small or large projects or any financial constraints that may be experienced.
 However, where evidence has been provided we do try and be reasonable when considering the date the property can be completed by.

 If the property is complete please notify us: